QCD vacuum and baryon masses: Summary and Discussion

-If we cast our picture into the ChQM~\cite{Manohar:1983md}, the interpretation about the smallness of the gauge coupling may change slightly.
-In the ChQM, the large value of the gauge coupling at a scale $\Lambda_{\chi SB}\sim 1$ GeV leads chiral symmetry breaking and so the gauge coupling can be small in a vacuum with chiral symmetry breaking.
-In our case, we may assume that the large value of the gauge coupling invokes chiral symmetry breaking and develops a background gluon field in the ChQM.
+If we cast our picture into the ChQM~\cite{Manohar:1983md}, which is defined in between $\Lambda_{QCD}\sim 0.2$ GeV and $\Lambda_{\chi SB}\sim 1$ GeV, the interpretation about the smallness of the gauge coupling may change slightly.
+In the ChQM, the large value of the gauge coupling near the scale $\Lambda_{\chi SB}$ leads to chiral symmetry breaking and so the gauge coupling can be small in a vacuum with chiral symmetry breaking.
+In our case, we expect that the large value of the gauge coupling invokes chiral symmetry breaking and develops a background gluon field or the Copenhagen picture as we scale down to $\Lambda_{QCD}$.
+This way we may introduce QCD confinement to the ChQM.

-As a future study, it will be interesting to study the effect of the QCD vacuum on other physical quantities such as the pion decay constant.
-It will be also informative to investigate if our approach can provide a unified platform to deal with quark matter and nuclear matter on the same footing.
+As a future study, it will be interesting to investigate if one can see explicitly the effect of the QCD vacuum on physical quantities.
+In our present work the effect of the QCD vacuum is completely buried in the effective quark mass, and so the baryon mass is simply the sum of the effective quark masses as in the Eq.(\ref{effective mass2}).
+To see explicitly the effect of the QCD vacuum on physical quantities, we will consider physical quantities, other than the baryon masses, such as the pion decay constant.
+Another possibility might be that by including corrections to the baryon mass from dynamical gluons or pions, we may be able to see explicitly the effect of the QCD vacuum on baryon masses.

+It will be also informative to investigate if our approach, after a suitable extension, can provide a unified platform to deal with quark matter and nuclear matter on the same footing.